Freshmen Living-Learning Communities

 - Apply and be accepted to Drury University.

-- Return your housing contract to the Drury Admission Office with Freshman Living-Learning Communities in Sunderland Hall marked as your residential hall choice.
+- Return your 2019-20 Housing Contract to the Drury Admission Office with Freshman Living-Learning Communities in Sunderland Hall marked as your first residential hall choice.